CenturyLinkCloud/PublicKB/Network/Network Exchange/network-exchange-clc-colocation-endpoint-guide.md

 ### Colocation Endpoint Connectivity Prerequisites

-* End Users must establish a CenturyLink Cloud (CLC) master account and sub-accounts, the latter to create isolation between the networking resources of the business units of their enterprise.
+* End Users must establish a Lumen Cloud (CLC) master account and sub-accounts, the latter to create isolation between the networking resources of the business units of their enterprise.
 The Exchanges created under each sub-account will be logically isolated from one another.
 * The desired colocation site must be supported within Network Exchange.
 See the *[Network Exchange Availability Matrix and Configuration Guide](../Network Exchange/network-exchange-connectivity-matrix-configuration-guide.md)* for supported data centers.

 ### Colocation Endpoint Capabilities